imeiam/DHCP/README.md

 # DHCP
-This repository contains a very simple implementation of Dynamic Host Configuration Protocol
+This repository contains a very simple implementation of Dynamic Host Configuration Protocol.

+Platform: \*nix